 Have they ever worked with a recruitment company before?
 Do they understand the process?

-One of clients was surprised how much he had to explain the recruitment market and how it all works.
+One of the clients was surprised by how much he had to explain the recruitment market and how it all works.

 I know you might think it is straightforward and not for everyone.